• Skip to main content

 • lining (inner layer)

-Differentiating between the three different layered shell constructions boils down to the inner layer.
+Differentiating between different layered shell constructions boils down to the inner layer.
 But before we get ahead of ourselves, let’s look at what to look for in each of the layers.

 Face Fabric

-The so-called face fabric is the outer layer that is the jacket’s first defence against the elements.
+The so-called face fabric is the outer layer.
+It’s the jacket’s first defence against the elements.
 This layer is generally coated with a durable water repellent (DWR) for protection.
 The DWR coating ensures that the face fabric doesn’t absorb water and weigh down the jacket, impacting its comfort.

 Waterproof Membrane